 Did you REALLY go to Minneapolis if you didn’t eat a Juicy Lucy?

 According to the locals, everyone seems to have their own favorite restaurant that serves the best Juicy Lucy.
 I went to the ever so popular Matt’s Bar.
 Be prepared for a wait, but this Lucy is definitely worth it!
-A small bar with that local loved vibe.
+I personally didn’t mind as it gave me time to digest that delicious donut shown above.
+Matt’s Bar is a small bar with that local loved vibe.
 You can order it with or without onions, but… you may still end up with onions either way.

 I’ll be honest… I had no idea what a Juicy Lucy was.
 It’s a burger filled with goey melted cheese (and a LOT of it!).